-Before you ever tell a trauma story, you might start by simply saying that you have a story.
-If that goes well, at a later point in time – it might be five minutes later or it might be a year later – you can share one or two sentences without any details.
-If that goes well, and trust continues to grow you can tell a story that has a few more details.
+Before telling a trauma story, you might start by simply saying that you have a story.
+If that goes well, at a later point in time – it might be five minutes later, or it might be a year later – you can share one or two sentences without any details.
+If that goes well and trust continues to grow, you can tell a story with a few more details.
 This image has four levels, but in reality, in long-term relationships, there are many, many levels of disclosure.

 2 Exceptions to this Rule of Thumb for Telling People about Trauma:

-If your trauma is unprocessed, you might have difficulty thinking clearly about it and finding the words to tell someone about your trauma in a way that lets you share small pieces that are appropriate for certain contexts.
+If your trauma is unprocessed, you might have difficulty thinking clearly about it.
+Finding the words to tell someone about your trauma in a way that lets you share small pieces appropriate for certain contexts may also be tough.
 This is typical to the nature-of-trauma, and a natural result of how trauma impacts brains.

 Letting Trust Grow

-There’s no timeline here, because every relationship is different, but slow disclosure that leaves space for the grey area between total vulnerability and total secrecy is the space where trust (and thus, intimacy) grow.
-It’s easy to see this issue as a binary (tell/don’t-tell, secrecy/vulnerability, etc) but it’s not.
+There’s no timeline here.
+Every relationship is different.
+Slow disclosure that leaves space for the grey area between total vulnerability and total secrecy is the space where trust (and thus, intimacy) grow.
+It’s easy to see this issue as a binary (tell/don’t-tell, secrecy/vulnerability, etc.), but it’s not.
 Letting ourselves be seen at a pace that honors us, our story, and the listener actually makes space for trust to grow big enough to hold more and more of our stories.